 All students may cancel their housing agreement without penalty before May 1 (for fall semester housing) and Dec.
 1 (for spring semester housing).
 To cancel, please submit the cancellation request form.
 In order to receive a refund of your $300 housing deposit, we must receive the request no later than May 1 (fall) or Dec.
 1 (spring).

-commuting from home or financial reasons).
-Only those who will no
+home or financial reasons).
+Only those who will no longer be UB

-longer be UB students in the fall are allowed to cancel after May
+students in the fall are allowed to cancel after May 1/Dec.
+1, and

 Yes, in certain circumstances, including graduating, studying abroad or participating in an out-of-town internship.
 You must submit an early release request from your housing agreement, and have that request approved by Campus Living.

 Yes!
 Each student will be assigned a random, computer-generated selection appointment time—with the earliest (best) numbers being assigned to those with the most semesters on campus.
 The longer you have lived on campus, the earlier your time will be.

 Greiner Hall and Creekside Village East (1-11) is designed for our second-year (sophomore) students, as determined by high school graduation (or equivelent) date.

 Yes!
 All current/returning students who wish to live on campus next year will self-select their housing; this includes residence halls, Greiner Hall and apartment spaces.
 Apartments are typically for upperclass and graduate students.
 Greiner Hall and Creekside East (1-11) apartments are for second-year students.

 If you are a graduate or non-traditional student, you have more choices in terms of where you are eligible to live, including our apartments.